Return to Wm the Conqeuror & his Ancestors

 splendor and luxury, and the gigantic warrior of the North, the founder

-of a line of kings, in all the vigor of the uncivilized native of a cold
+of a line of kings, in all the vigor of the uncivilized native of a

-climate, and the unbending pride of a conqueror, surrounded by his tall
+climate, and the unbending pride of a conqueror, surrounded by his

 warriors, over whom his chieftainship had hitherto depended only on

-their own consent, gained by his acknowledged superiority in wisdom in
+their own consent, gained by his acknowledged superiority in wisdom

 council and prowess in battle.